UPDATED OCTOBER 24, 2022

 Popular events include retro surfing contests, farmers markets, and art festivals.

-Fresh seafooderies line PCH in Sunset Beach, such as Fish Camp, with its fresh to-go market, along with Captain Jack’s and Pelican Isle, both offering peaceful views of Huntington Harbour.
-Opt for fish tacos and margaritas at Ohana, a cold brew at Mother’s Tavern, comforting diner food at 24-hour Harbor House Cafe and Harry’s Rooftop Patio & Grill—boasting a rare rooftop view of the ocean—or nutrient-dense bowls and smoothies at Fit Bar Superfood Cafe.
+Fresh seafooderies line PCH in Sunset Beach, such as Captain Jack’s and Pelican Isle, both offering peaceful views of Huntington Harbour.
+Opt for fish tacos and margaritas at Ohana, a cold brew at Mother’s Tavern or the brand new Green Cheek Beer Co. (which boasts a rare rooftop view of the ocean), or comforting diner food at 24-hour Harbor House Cafe.

 Sleepovers in Sunset Beach come with coastal or harbour views, and they won’t break the bank.
 An all-time favorite is Ocean Surf Inn and Suites ($$), a coastal-casual ocean-view motel tucked between Sunset Beach and Huntington Harbour.